Closure of the Company's Offer

 Closure of the Company’s offer under the Albion VCTs Prospectus Top Up Offers 2021/2022 ("Albion VCT Offers")

-The Board of Albion Enterprise VCT PLC (the "Company") is pleased to announce that it has reached its £21.5 million limit (inclusive of £1.5 million of the Company’s over-allotment facility exercised) under its offer for subscription pursuant to the Prospectus issued on 6 January 2022 ("Offer") by the Company and the other Albion VCTs, which as of today is fully subscribed for the Company and has now closed to further valid applications.
+The Board of Albion Technology & General VCT PLC (the "Company") is pleased to announce that it has reached its £24 million limit (inclusive of the £4 million over-allotment facility exercised) under its offer for subscription pursuant to the Prospectus issued on 6 January 2022 ("Offer") by the Company and the other Albion VCTs, which as of today is fully subscribed for the Company and has now closed to further valid applications.

 The next allotments in respect of valid applications received prior to the Offer closing are expected to take place on 31 March 2022, for applications in respect of the current tax year, and on 13 April 2022 for applications in respect of the 2022/2023 tax year.
 Dealing in such shares is expected to commence within 3 business days following allotment.